State & Local Tax Burden

 Overview

 The percentage of total personal income paid in state and local taxes (property, sales, income, corporate, motor vehicle, and other taxes) is our tax burden measure.
+This measure can be reduced by lowering taxes, increasing incomes, or both.
 While taxes impose costs on individuals and businesses, they generate revenue for public services and investments.
-This measure compares tax levels and ability to pay; it can be reduced by lowering tax rates and by increasing income.

 Fig. A